Crazys-Corner/PyMonitor/README.md

 1: SSH into your control server.

-2: `sudo wget https://github.com/Crazys-Corner/PyMonitor/releases/download/V3/control -O /usr/bin/pymonitor/control`
+2: `sudo mkdir -p /usr/bin/pymonitor && sudo wget https://github.com/Crazys-Corner/PyMonitor/releases/download/V3/control -O /usr/bin/pymonitor/control`

 3: Run the following to test the applciation and go through first time setup - **this is important:** `cd /usr/bin/pymonitor && chmod +x control && ./control` - Once you run the file, you will be prompted to provide your discord bot token (Obtainable here: https://discord.com/developers/applications) and a channel ID to send the bot message to.
 Please make sure to invite the bot to the server, with adequate permissions before continuing.
 You should give it applications.commands, bot, and administrator